CPMpy/cpmpy/docs/modeling.md

 ## Using the library

-To conveniently use CPMpy in your python project, include it as follows:
+To conveniently use CPMpy in your Python project, include it as follows:
 ```python
 from cpmpy import *
 ```
 This will overload the built-in `any()`, `all()`, `min()`, `max()`, `sum()` functions, such that they create CPMpy expressions when used on decision variables (see below).
 This convenience comes at the cost of some overhead for all uses of these functions in your code.

-You can also import it as a package, which does not overload the python built-ins:
+You can also import it as a package, which does not overload the Python built-ins:
 ```python
 import cpmpy as cp
 ```